 • Existing gaps in childcare

-• Satisfaction with the offers used
+• Satisfaction with the services used

-• The reasons for nonuse of child daycare
+• The reasons for not using childcare

-• Difficulties with the organization of childcare
+• Reliability of the childcare

-• Reconciliation of family and work
+• The compatibility of family and work

 • Regional disparities